apace100/origins-docs/docs/types/block_condition_types/hardness.md

 !!! note

     A block's hardness value is used for determining how long it takes to break the block.
-If you want to see the hardness values of each block, you can refer to [Minecraft Fandom Wiki: Breaking (Blocks by hardness)](https://minecraft.fandom.com/wiki/Breaking#Blocks_by_hardness) page.
+If you want to see the hardness values of each block, you can refer to [Minecraft Wiki: Breaking (Blocks by hardness)](https://minecraft.wiki/w/Breaking#Blocks_by_hardness) page.

 ### Fields